 Eating well for your mental health

 Our mental health is affected by many different factors—some of which we can’t change.
 The food we eat is one thing that we can take control of when optimising out mental health.
-The RYH plan has been designed to include the right balance of nutrients to help you to do this.
+RYH recipes have been designed to include the right balance of nutrients to help you to do this.

 Eat the right foods and fuel your brain